 Oesophageal cancer is being diagnosed every day of every month of every year, every hour one person will die from this dreadful disease.
-Please help us to raise awareness.
+Please help us to continue to raise awareness.

-The aim of the OPA Ref-Lux awareness campaign is to educate the public, pharmacists, and GPs about the early signs for oesophageal cancer: heartburn, indigestion and food getting stuck; we know that only 30% of patients get curative treatment.
+The aim of this OPA awareness campaign is to educate the public, pharmacists, and GPs about the early signs for oesophageal cancer: heartburn, indigestion and food getting stuck; we know that only 30% of patients get curative treatment.
 Hence 70% of them are incurable.
-If you would like a pack of literature to help with the awareness campaign, please go to the OPA Shop where you can order your free pack.

 - Difficulty in swallowing/food sticking

 - Change in taste/not relishing eating